Dolbadarn Castle

-Dolbadarn Castle (/dɒl'bædɑːn/ dol-BAD-an; Castell Dolbadarn; /cy/) is a fortification built by the Welsh prince Llywelyn the Great during the early 13th century, at the base of the Llanberis Pass, in northern Wales.
+Dolbadarn Castle (/dɒl'bædɑːn/ dol-BAD-an; Castell Dolbadarn; (Note: Since 2024, Cadw, who maintain the site, use the Welsh name only.) /cy/) is a fortification built by the Welsh prince Llywelyn the Great during the early 13th century, at the base of the Llanberis Pass, in northern Wales.
 The castle was important both militarily and as a symbol of Llywelyn's power and authority.
 The castle features a large stone keep, which historian Richard Avent considers "the finest surviving example of a Welsh round tower".
 In 1284 Dolbadarn was taken by Edward I, who removed some of its timbers to build his new castle at Caernarfon.
 The castle was used as a manor house for some years, before falling into ruin.
 In the 18th and 19th centuries, it was a popular destination for painters interested in Sublime and Picturesque landscapes.
 It is now owned by Cadw and managed as a tourist attraction, and is protected as a grade I listed building.

 History

 1220–40

 Dolbadarn Castle was built in either the 1220s or the 1230s by Llywelyn the Great, at the base of the Llanberis Pass, overlooking the lake of Llyn Padarn in northern Wales.
 Traditionally the Welsh princes had not constructed castles, instead using undefended palaces called llysoedd, or courts.
 From the late 11th century onwards, the Normans had advanced into Wales, taking lands in the north and establishing a band of occupied territory in the south called the Welsh Marches.
 During the 12th century, some timber and earthwork castles began to be built but in small numbers.